BarisAlbayrakIEEE/StructuralAnalysis/README.md

 For example, the cross-sectional properties of a stiffener is needed frequently during the SAs of the stiffeners.
 Hence, the SP would need the Py_Stiffener wrapper.

-The pprocess flow for this strategy is as follows:
+The process flow for this strategy is as follows:
 1. The user requests an analysis on an SC with type and index,
 2. The CS asks to the DAG to create a temporary Bind SC object corresponding to the type and index,
 3. The CS exposes the Bind object to python and requests an SP analysis,